 Hannah R. Arterian

-Hannah R. Arterian joined the Board in 2009 and is professor of law at Syracuse University College of Law, where she served as dean from 2002 to August 2015.
+Hannah R. Arterian joined the Board in 2009 and is dean emerita of Syracuse University College of Law.
 Under her leadership, the College added 20 new faculty members, expanded its joint degree and interdisciplinary learning opportunities, enhanced its professional development and student life offerings, as well as built and significantly increased its alumni support and network.
 During her time as dean, the new home for the College of Law-Dineen Hall was funded, designed and built, opening in August 2014.

 Arterian served on the American Bar Association (ABA) site inspection teams for the law school accreditation.
 She is co-editor of the Legal Education Publication of the Law, Social Science Research Network Legal Scholarship Network (SSRN:LSN); as well as co-editor of the Animal Law Publication.
 She serves on the Editorial Board of the Journal of Legal Education